 These Best Halo Infinite settings are meant for PC only since there isn’t much graphics customizability when it comes to consoles.

-The multiplayer of Halo Infinite is completely free-to-play.
+The multiplayer of Halo Infinite is completely free to play.
 However, if you want to experience the story (campaign) of Masterchief in this new installment, you’ll have to buy the game.

 It highly depends on your system.
 However, you expect an upwards of 10-60% performance improvement on your PC.